Chemical Name Calculator

 Properties of ionic compounds

-Knowing how to use a substance is fantastic, but, to get there, we need to comprehend thefirst.
+Knowing how to use a substance is fantastic, but to get there, we need to comprehend thefirst.
 Here are some of them:

 - High melting and boiling points - You need a large amount of energy to break the bonds between cations and anions.
 They're held together strongly by electrostatic forces - so strongly, in fact, that the binary ionic compound sodium chloride has a melting point of 801°C (1,474° F) and boiling point of 1,465 °C (2,575° F)!
+You can use the boiling point calculator and compare this number to other substances to see how impressive it is.

 - Conductivity - Solid ionic compounds don't conduct electricity because the movement of ions is impossible.
 They are good conductors in a molten state and solutions.